lucasp1337/2DPlanets/README.md

 # 2DPlanets
-Just a for fun physics engine which computes the gravitational forces between planets Using mass of provided planets, the program calculates the forces between planets.
+Just a for fun physics engine which computes the gravitational forces between planet.
+Using mass of provided planets, the program calculates the forces between planets.
 This is definitely not optimal, but meh, it was made just for fun.